 “...Y-Yeah… That’s not working out great so far either… Just look at yourself, Varhi… You’re doing real great, aren’t you…” He huffed to himself.

-Even when it came to talking to himself when he may very well be about to die, he was still a sarcastic asshole to himself.
-Sigh…
+Even when it came to talking to himself when he may very well be about to die, he was still a sarcastic asshole.
+And since there was no one around, he was being a sarcastic asshole to himself.

 ...That was a big “if”.
 About as big as these damn mushrooms.

-Varhi pushed himself from the tree, stumbling for a moment until he held out his left hand to balance himself momentarily against another tree.
-He took two more gulps of air before he pushed himself off again, beginning to weakly walk his way through the thicket, smacking branches away half-heartedly.
+Varhi struggled, but eventually managed to push himself away from the tree, stumbling for a moment until he held out his left hand to balance himself momentarily against another tree.
+He took two more gulps of air before he pushed himself off again, beginning to weakly walk his way through the thicket, smacking branches away half-heartedly while he continued to gasp for air with sweat dripping down his face and neck.
 He walked straight ahead for two minutes, mostly looking down at his feet but occasionally glancing up ahead of him.

 Thus, it was because of his lapse of looking up ahead of him and his lapse of paying attention to his environment was why he did not immediately notice that some of the branches on one of the bushes he was walking by had suddenly moved, before they abruptly lashed out, smacking him in both the face as well as his gut with two separate limbs.

-Varhi let out an exerted grunt of pain, launched right off of his feet and and flinging backwards in the air to half spiral down to land practically face first into the ground with a heavy thud.
-Momentarily dazed and somewhat out of his senses, it took nearly all of his remaining strength he had left in him to push his face up from the ground and get to his hands and knees.
-He looked behind him to see what asshole of a tree had just whiplashed him.
+Varhi let out an exerted and winded grunt of pain, being launched right off of his feet and and flinging backwards in the air to half spiral down to land practically face first into the ground with a heavy thud.
+Momentarily dazed and somewhat out of his senses, his consciousness threatened to slip away.
+The edges of his vision were beginning to grow dark and the pain threatened to overwhelm him.
+It took nearly all of his remaining strength and mental willpower he had left in him to push his face up from the ground and get to his hands and knees; his limbs shaking unevenly.
+He looked behind him to see what asshole of a tree had just whip-lashed him.

 Varhi had always assumed that those mushrooms were able to not only control people and assimilate them, but were able to transform trees as well.
 This more or less definitely proved that.
 The thing looked much smaller than the others he had seen so far, only reaching a little more than three and a half feet in size, but it was considerably more “tree” or “bush” than it was mushroom.
 Even though he never always saw human faces in the others, their 'shape' was still vaguely humanoid in nature.
 This one's shape was just distinctively 'tree-like'.
 It was the best he could do to describe it to himself.